schrauger/UPC-Streaming/README.md

 ## OBS Studio

 * Change the Quote and Author text files located in this folder:
-* `C:\Users\UPC\Desktop\Quotes - Change these every week`
+* `C:\Users\UPC Streaming\Desktop\Quotes - Change these every week`
 * Do not add line breaks to the quote unless the quote calls for it.
 The text will automatically reflow and resize to fit, so line breaks are only needed if a quote uses them for artistic or other purposes (like a poem or psalm).

 ## YouTube
-* Go to your Video Library and to the Live section to Create a Go Live stream.
+* Go to your Video Library and to the Live section.
+Click the <kbd>SCHEDULE STREAM</kbd> button to Create a Go Live stream.
 * https://studio.youtube.com/channel/UClsIo25a477hwJqr0tbCGFw/livestreaming/manage

-* Copy the previous week's settings.
+* Copy the previous week's settings by clicking the <kbd>REUSE SETTINGS</kbd> button
-  * update the title.
+  * Update the title with this weeks speaker, the sermon <b>series</b>, and the date
+  * Update the description, changing the current sermon <b>title</b>, and removing the timestamp bookmarks
   * Set the date to today (or the upcoming sunday) and the time to **5 minutes prior to** the sunday morning service time - 9:55am
     * This is so the stream starts 5 minutes early and shows the pre-service announcements, Reflection quote, and gives the visual ambiance of people arriving to church.
 * Click create